 Also named the Venice of the North or the Dutch city with no roads, Giethoorn is situated in the heart of the Netherlands.
 More and more people start to visit this small city due to its raw beauty and uniqueness.
 After all, you won’t find that many cities with no roads around the world!

 If you are planning a day trip from Amsterdam to Giethoorn, you are in the right place.
-Visiting Giethoorn in one day is a great idea since the city is rather small, and there are no other attractions around.
+Visiting Giethoorn in one day is a great idea since the city is rather small, perfect for a relaxing day.

 Quick jump list